Rangers vs. Angels Player Props Betting Odds

-Player prop bet odds for Shohei Ohtani, Marcus Semien and others are available when the Los Angeles Angels host the Texas Rangers at Angel Stadium of Anaheim on Saturday (first pitch at 9:07 PM ET).
+You can see player prop bet odds for Shohei Ohtani, Marcus Semien and others on the Los Angeles Angels and Texas Rangers prior to their matchup at 4:07 PM ET on Sunday at Angel Stadium of Anaheim.

 Bet on this matchup or its props with DraftKings!